postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 ### Example: setting up the type

-In the following aspect, we continue the nested type example, add the `sealed` modifier to the introduced type, and set its base type to `BaseFactory`.
+In the following aspect, we continue the nested type example, make it `public`, and set its base type to `Builder` nested type of the base class, if any.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/IntroduceNestedClass.cs name="Introducing a nested class"]